Updated: November 15, 2020

 This asset class is composed primarily of investments in domestic and international bonds, as well as short-term investments that are designed to make sure that TRS can access cash if necessary to meet its benefit obligations.
 At the end of FY 2020, the Income asset class returned a positive 3.4 percent.

 This investment strategy includes “hedge funds” and other “absolute return” investments.
 These allocations are designed to provide steady, positive returns regardless of the state of the world economy.
 In other words, these investments “hedge” the risk that is present in other investment strategies.
-TRS currently invests $5.5 billion in diversifying strategies.
-At the end of FY 2019, these investments returned a positive 2.13 percent for the year.
+TRS invested $5.6 billion in diversifying strategies at the end of FY 2020.
+These investments returned a positive 1.9 percent during the year.